 What to Serve With Sous Vide Turkey Breast

 Turkey breast makes a versatile dinner and any side dish will go well.
-Of course garlic mashed potatoes, cranberry sauce and stuffing are the go to a Thanksgiving style dinner.
+Of course garlic mashed potatoes, cranberry sauce and cornbread dressing are the go to a Thanksgiving style dinner.
 For something a little different pair the turkey with baked potatoes and green beans!
 The possibilities are endless.

 This sous vide turkey breast is also excellent sliced for sandwiches.
 Turkey BLT’s are one of my family’s favorite sandwiches and the juicy turkey breast from this recipe makes them even better!